 Even in the years with milder conditions, some people report what is called Seasonal Affective Disorder or SAD.
 SAD is a type of depression that occurs at the same time each year and is related to changes in seasons.
-Most people with SAD reports symptoms beginning in the fall season and continuing into winter season before subsiding in spring season.
+Most people with SAD report symptoms beginning in the fall and continuing into winter before subsiding in spring.

 Experts are not sure what causes SAD, but they think it might be caused by a lack of sunlight.
 Four percent to six percent of people in the United States is estimated to suffer from SAD.
 Another 10% to 20% may experience a mild form of SAD.
 Sad affects more women than men and SAD tends to be hereditary.

 Symptoms of SAD include:

 - Feeling sad, grumpy, irritable, or anxious

 - Eating more and craving carbohydrates